-Following the merger of Dubbo City and Wellington councils a review was undertaken of the policy which was adopted by the new Dubbo Regional Council on 29 September 2016 as a policy for the former Dubbo Local Government Area (LGA).
+Following the merger of the former Dubbo City and Wellington councils, a review was undertaken of the policy which was adopted by the new Dubbo Regional Council on 29 September 2016 as a policy for the former Dubbo Local Government Area (LGA).
 The Wellington area was not included at that time as a review of the asbestos processes and documentation at the former Wellington Council were required before being able to be incorporated into the policy.
-This review is now complete, resulting in the amended draft Asbestos Policy attached as Appendix 1.
+This resulted in the amended draft Asbestos Policy attached as Appendix 1.
+At Council's Planning Development and Environment Committee Meeting on 14 May 2018, it was resolved: